 The ruins of the medieval home to the Bishop of Lincoln, dating to the 12th century, found in the shadow of Lincoln Cathedral.
-CURRENTLY CLOSED FOR CONSERVATION WORK.
+CURRENTLY RESTRICTED ACCESS DUE TO CONSERVATION WORK.

 Standing almost in the shadow of Lincoln Cathedral, the palace boasts sweeping views over the ancient city and the countryside beyond.
 An engaging audio tour will guide you around the palace and explain more of its history.

 The Bishops' Palace was built in 1163 to house the bishop of Lincoln who would be at the head of the largest diocese in medieval England, stretching from the Humber to the Thames.
 This made it one of the most important buildings in the country and its gothic architecture reflected the enormous power and wealth of the church at the time.

 The undercrofted East Hall, built in the 1230s by Bishop St Hugh, is one of the site's most impressive features and still survives today.
 The chapel range and entrance tower are also still standing, built in thr 1430s by Bishop Alnwick to 'modernise' the palace.

 The English Civil War was the main cause of the ruin of the palace as it was set on fire and sacked in the 1640s.
 In the mid 18th century, on foundations of some of the abandoned ruins, a new palace for the Bishop was built which has now been converted to a unique, luxury B&B.

 Down a set of medieval steps and through the ancient wall is the entrance to a contemporary Heritage Garden, a haven of peace and tranquility.